jon-harper/OmniBox/docs/tour.md

 Fans can be mounted internally or externally.
 External fans have printed cages to protect the fan blades, along with optional TPU gaskets.

 Internal mounts are available for 40 and 50mm fans.
-These are generally used with [Side Panels][side_panels].
+These are generally used with [:octicons-checklist-24: Side Panels][side_panels].

 [:octicons-checklist-24: Fans][fans]{ .md-button }